 Everything I am going to talk about here takes 35mm film, otherwise known as 135 film cartridges.
 This film is the most common and the most economical, so is definitely the best starting point for the beginner.

-Point & Shoot camera
+Point & Shoot film cameras

-Point & shoot cameras tend to be autoexposure and autofocus.
+Point & shoot film cameras tend to be autoexposure and autofocus.
 As such they are probably best suited to those who want to just get on with snapping without having much desire to learn the core principles I talked about above.

-Many of them don’t tell you what shutter speed or aperture the camera is set at, or the distance the lens has focused to.
+Many of them don’t tell you what shutter speed or aperture the film camera is set at, or the distance the lens has focused to.
 They give little control to the user and where largely speaking designed for the consumer market.
 They aren’t foolproof, but for the most part take ok photos.

-Point & shoot cameras come in fixed and zoom lens variants.
+Point & shoot film cameras come in fixed and zoom lens variants.
 Fixed lens cameras are slightly better in lower light, zooms are more versatile in good daylight, but the lens quality might not be as high.
 One tip: look out for a model that allows you to switch off the flash as you’re quite likely to find that option useful sooner rather than later.

 About £15-50 is good money to spend.
 Many have been over-hyped and go for hundreds, but aren’t that different from the much cheaper cameras.
 You can find loads of reviews of this type of camera here